reddit/baseplate.py/docs/cli/healthcheck.rst

 -----

-This script can be used as part of a process to validate a server after creation, or to revalidate a service for use in a service discovery system.
+This script can be used as part of a process to validate a server after creation, or to check service liveliness for a service discovery system.